SENG330/fall20ex4_starter/README.md

 Please read thru the [overall exercises overview](https://github.com/SENG330/course/blob/master/exercises/Exercises.md).

 ## Exercise 4
+In this exercise we will begin to think about what to do with error conditions in our system, and the possible states our system can be in.
+You will sketch out the user interface for the observation reporting system and the states it can be in.
+Since these observations are in the field, we need to ensure our observations can be partially recorded and then reconciled later, when the observer returns to a more stable internet connection.

-1. Building on the work from Ex2, correct the code based on the TA feedback.
+1. Building on the work from Ex3, correct the code based on the TA feedback.
-2. Expand your code to show how we can:
-    1. search through a
- list of whale observations, and
-    2. sort that list.
+2.
-3. Implement two different strategies for searching and two different strategies for sorting.
-Cf. page 54.
-4. Create a comparator (page 48) for whales.
-In your ADR document why the approach you chose is preferable over the other 2 approaches discussed in the book.
- 3. Draw a Class diagram to show the structure of your solution.
+ 3.

 ### Notes:
-- the search/sort happen in memory.
-In practice this might be dangerous, if we had a huge number of objects and limited RAM.
- - Do NOT write your own search/sort algorithms.
-There are plenty in the Java standard library.
-Except for undergrad (225/226/320 etc), it would be a rare thing for a programmer to improve on the JDK implementations.

 ### Learning Objectives

-- Fix code following the TA's code review.
-- Learn to draw a basic class diagram.
-- Use Iterator, strategy patterns in context.
-- Use a Function object
+- object state, singleton, optional types
+- code review

 ### Deliverables

-* An ADR capturing the class diagram and explaining the rationale.
-* Source code implementing the class diagram.
-Your source code must contain JUnit tests that show:
-    - a successful execution of the iterator and
-    - strategy patterns.
-Capture your important decisions in the ADR template.
+* The State diagram that represents the states the app can take.
+* The ADR
+* Code, showing Optionals,

 ## Due
-- We will mark the last commit made before **September 25 at 11:59pm**.
+- We will mark the last commit made before **October 16 at 11:59pm**.
 If that last commit was a mess, let us know.
 Make sure your code compiles!
-- By midnight September 27, submit your team peer review form (link to follow).
-We will discuss the peer rating form in class.
+- By midnight Oct 18, submit your team peer review form (link to follow).